emilsergiev/CaesarGuiApp/README.md

 - About -- displays information about the software version, the author(s), and the GNU GPL 3.0 LICENSE.

-- *Soon, I will add this or similar user's manual as another option under the "Help" drop down menu...
+- In the future, I might add a similar Short User's Manual as another option under the "Help" drop down menu...

 How to Encrypt your message you ask?

-- 1. Type you plain text message in the input text area or just open your text file from the File > Open menu option.
+- Type you plain text message in the input text area or just open your text file from the File > Open menu option.

-- 2. Select "Brute force" from the "Settings" drop down menu and click the "Crack it" button.
+- Select "Brute force" from the "Settings" drop down menu and click the "Crack it" button.

-- 3. The display text area will display all 25 key encrypted variations of your text.
+- The display text area will display all 25 key encrypted variations of your text.

-- 4. Copy and Paste the version you like and send it to your recipient...
+- Copy and Paste the version you like and send it to your recipient...

-- 5. Or use the "Save" option under the "File" drop down menu to save all of the encrypted versions to a file for later use...
+- Or use the "Save" option under the "File" drop down menu to save all of the encrypted versions to a file for later use...